The-SP/Duel-Battle/README.md

 # DUEL Game Package
-A C++ academic project as a part of Object Oriented Programming course for B.E.(Computer) Second Year First Part.
+A C++ academic project made as a part of Object Oriented Programming course for B.E.(Computer) Second Year First Part.

 Duel Game Package is a multiplayer game where 2 players battle against each other in three rounds with different games and try to outscore their opponents.
 The player with most